MaikuB/flutter_local_notifications/flutter_local_notifications/docs/usage.md

 ```

 For a description of the features associated with each platform, see their respective usage guides.
 The rest of this document will focus primarily on features that are common to all platforms and accessible on the "main" plugin.

-The platform-specific features will be described in more detail in their respective usage guides.

 ### The different details classes